dongledan/bar-is-loaded/README.md

 [Click here for more info](https://github.com/dongledan/bar-is-loaded/blob/master/privacy_policy.md)

 ## FAQ
-#### Who is Henry?
-He's a buddy that I just wanted to mess with.
+#### How do I switch between KG and LB?
+* Settings tab (last tab).

-#### How are the weights calculated?
+#### How are weights calculated?
-Based on the input weight, it is rounded down to the smallest plate in your inventory (ex.
-1.25kg would be rounded to the nearest 2.5kg since 1.25 + 1.25 plates on each end is 2.5 quick maths).
-I also rounded down because I think it's better to be conservative than to overshoot.
+* Rounded down to the smallest plate in your inventory.
+(Ex: 1.25kg → 2.5kg because 1.25+1.25 = 2.5.
+Quick maths.)

+#### How do I customize my inventory & barbells?
+* Header links let you adjust plates, collars, and barbell weights.
+Add, edit, and swap with ease.

+#### What’s the percent value?
+* Adjusts how much of a weight is calculated (ex: 80% for warm-ups).
+Reset to 100% for normal use.

 #### Who is this app for?
-Any swole people out there who doesn't want to do math, it's leg day-- not brain day.
-Personally for me, it's when I go to a gym with kg plates or at a meet that uses kg plates.
-I usually train with lb plates and it'll be one less thing to worry about warming up.
+* Anyone who hates math on leg day.
+Great for lifters who train in lb but compete in kg.

 ## Links
 * [Danny Li](https://dannyboy.dev/)